 There are many variations of listing wedding hosts.
-If all parties are hosting the wedding, you can say "together with their families" or you can include the bride and groom's parents on the first two lines.
-If the groom's parents aren't hosting but you still want to include them, it is proper to list them underneath the groom's name using the phrase "son of...".
+If all parties are hosting the wedding, you can say "Together with their families" or you can include the bride and groom's parents on the first two lines.
+If the groom's parents aren't hosting but you still want to include them, it is proper to list them beneath the groom's name using the phrase "son of Mr. and Mrs....".

 The phrase "honor of your presence" is only used for weddings held inside of a church or place of worship.
 This does not mean you are not having a religious ceremony or a formal event, it is simply proper protocol.
-For weddings outside of a place of worship, use "pleasure of your company" or some variation.
+For weddings outside of a place of worship, use "pleasure of your company".

 Especially formal events use the British spelling, such as "honour of your presence".
-I prefer using the American spelling ("honor") as not to confuse guests.
-The choice is yours.
+However, it is also acceptable to use the American spelling, "honor".

 Always list the bride's name first.
-Proper etiquette takes a "ladies first" approach.
-If the bride’s first and middle names if she shares the same name as her parents’ above, it is not repeated as this is considered redundant.
+Use the bride’s first and middle names if she shares the same name as her parents.
 Courtesy titles (such as Miss or Ms.) are typically not used.
 The groom's full name should be listed, even if his parents' names are included.
-After all, guests will want to know your soon-to-be last name!
+Especially formal weddings may use a title for the groom, such as Mr.

 Traditionally, only the venue name and city, state should be included.
 For those with many out of town guests or for a destination wedding, it is acceptable to list the street address.
-However, I strongly discourage adding zip codes, as this can clutter the flow of design.
+You may also include the street address if your wedding is held at a private residence.

 If you are having a black-tie wedding, I recommend listing this somewhere in your invitation suite.
 Traditionally, it is listed in the bottom right corner of a reception insert or other enclosure card.
-You may also list it in the bottom right corner of the invitation.
+You may also list it in the bottom right corner of the invitation, if necessary.

 Like registry information, some guests may be offended if you list adults only, no children, or some variation on the main invitation.
 Let guests know this detail by addressing envelopes to the parent(s) only and by word of mouth.
 If you prefer to have it listed, I recommend listing on a separate enclosure or on your response card.

 It is considered too forth-coming to list your registry on the invitation.
-If you wish to follow proper etiquette, you can direct guests to your wedding website, where you can list registry details.
+If you wish to follow proper etiquette, you can direct guests to your wedding website, where you can link to your registry.
 Of course, many brides today like to include gift details in their invitation suite.
 It can be especially convenient for those having a large wedding, and many guests may be interested in this information as well.
 In this case, I recommend including it on an enclosure or small registry card, but never on the main invitation.